nadar/php-composer-reader/README.md

 $reader->runCommand('dump-autoload'); // equals to `composer dump-autoload`
 ```

-This will try to run the dump-autoload command on the specific composer.json file, of course this requires the the composer global binary
-is installed on the current system (install composer globally: https://getcomposer.org/doc/00-intro.md#globally)
+This will try to run the dump-autoload command for the given composer.json file. **this requires a global installed composer command** on the system (install composer globally: https://getcomposer.org/doc/00-intro.md#globally)